Course - Banking - SØK2010

 Learning methods and activities

-There will be periodic teaching during the semester, and 2 hours of practical assignments every other week.
+2 hours of lecture and 2 hours of practical assignments every other week.
 The course has compulsory activity.
 Specific requirements will be announced at the beginning of the term.
-The term papers can be written as a joint project.

 Compulsory assignments